Search for single production of a vector-like T quark decaying to a top quark and a neutral scalar boson in the lepton+jets final state in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Background estimation

 \section{Background estimation}

-After the event selection, the major sources of background in the SRs are mainly \ttbar events, followed by single top quark events, and, to a lesser extent, QCD multijet and \wjets events.
+After the event selection, the major sources of background in the SRs are mainly \ttbar events, followed by single top quark events, and, to a lesser extent, \ttH, QCD multijet and \wjets events.
+Other sources, such as diboson processes and top quarks produced in association with vector bosons, are found to be negligible both in the SRs and CRs.

 The event rates and distribution shapes used as input to the final fit for signal extraction are derived from simulated events.
 Data-to-simulation correction factors are applied to simulated events in order to correct small discrepancies between data and simulation in the trigger and reconstruction efficiencies, and for the lack of higher-orders corrections in the simulation.